gogoend/anikyu/README.md

 target - The reference to the current Object, which contains all values at current frame of the Object.

-values - The values of the target object at current frame.
+value - The values of the target object at current frame.

-stageDeltas - The difference values between the current and the pervious animation stage.
+stageDelta - The difference values between the current and the pervious animation stage.

-frameDeltas - The difference values between the current and the pervious frame.
+frameDelta - The difference values between the current and the pervious frame.

 - finish